instruxi-io/SxT-Utils-Hardhat/README.md

 <strong>@chainlink/enc.env</strong> - This hardhat project comes equipped with the NPM package "enc.env" for encrypting your private key locally.
 We recommend transitioning to this as soon as you are comfortable evaluating the tool as a minimum best practice. <br><br>
 <strong>.gitignore</strong> - Never remove the .gitignore and never move <strong>.secure</strong>, <strong>.key</strong>, or <strong>.env</strong> file from their locations.
 These directories contain sensitive data that allow administrators to operate on the decentralized resources that are configured in this project.
 Consider using a combination env.enc, GitCrypt, and/or other remote backup options where the artifacts can be encrypted at rest under password lock.
 Hardhat plugins can extend the provider capabilities to MPC wallet providers or Hardware wallets.<br><br>

-### User Registration - Contact your Mesh Gateway admin for your tenant code.

-3. This command will sign a piece of text data, submit it to the Mesh Auth Enforcer, and upon signature validation you will be emailed a link to confirm your email address

-#

-	npx hardhat enforcer:registerAccount --network <network> --username <username> --email <email> --tenantcode <tenantCode>

 #### Valid Values for network: